xrdocs/ncs5500/_tutorials/ncs5500-hw-module-profiles.md

 </pre>
 </div>

 If you need to apply any kind of QoS policy on a sub-interface, it's mandatory to enable this hardware profile.
-Even for simple policer in ingress L3 sub-if or shaper in egress L3 sub-if.
+Even for simple shaper in egress L3 sub-if (note: you don't need it for ingress shaper).
 Of course, it's also necessary if you need to apply hierarchical quality of service with parent/children structure.

 _Restrictions_